 Located in the heart of downtown Sioux City, the Sioux City Public Museum features large, colorful exhibits, interactive displays, and much more.
-This traveling exhibit is a program of ExhibitsUSA, a national division of Mid-America Arts Alliance and The National Endowment for the Arts www.siouxcitymuseum.org
+This traveling exhibit is a program of ExhibitsUSA, a national division of Mid-America Arts Alliance and The National Endowment for the Arts.

-Reflecting Ulster exhibitions in Monaghan County Library, Clones and the Market House, Monaghan presents eyewitness photographs from 100 years ago reflecting this pivotal period in Ireland’s history – the build up to the First World War, the Easter Rising and it’s aftermath, and the Battle of the Somme.
+Reflecting Ulster exhibitions in Monaghan County Library, Clones and the Market House, Monaghan present eyewitness photographs reflecting this pivotal period in Ireland’s history: the build up to the First World War, the Easter Rising and it’s aftermath, and the Battle of the Somme.
 The exhibitions draw on the wealth of photographic material held in national and private family collections to explore how photography recorded, documented and shaped our memory of the events of 1916.
 Supported by Dublin City Council, Monaghan Heritage and Arts office and the Dept of Foreign Affairs Reconciliation Fund.
 A Gallery of Photography Touring Project.

 The Photo Album of Ireland exhibition continued it’s tour to the wonderful Mermaid Arts Centre.
 The exhibition was curated by Gallery of Photography in partnership with Niamh O’Donnell, director of Mermaid Art Centre.
-The works were selected to reflect the histories of local families and themes which resonate with the decade of centenaries.
+The works were selected to reflect the histories of local families and themes which resonate with the Decade of Centenaries commemorations.